godarklight/concorde/ReadmeConcorde-jbsim.txt

 Customizing
 ===========
-If your preferences.xml doesn't have 6 views, update Concorde-views.xml and Concorde-keyboard.xml.
+If your preferences.xml doesn't have 6 views, update Nasal/Concorde-views.xml and Nasal/Concorde-keyboard.xml.

 Fuel load
 ---------
 Default is maximum landing weight, 245000 lb (19000 kg fuel).
 For maximum takeoff weight, 408000 lb (93000 kg fuel, London - New York), set /sim/presets/fuel to 1.
-See other configurations in Concorde-fuel.xml.
+See other configurations in Nasal/Concorde-fuel.xml.

 Sounds
 ------
-See concorde-real-sound.xml to install real Concorde sounds.
+See Sounds/concorde-real-sound.xml to install real Concorde sounds.

 Frame rate
 ----------